 - The Little Book of Common Sense Investing

 Top Podcasts For New Investors

 Turn your car rides into educational lessons.
 Here are some of the best podcasts to learn more about investing:

-401K is the best way to start investing because odds are you already have this account.
+401K is the best way to start investing because the odds are you already have this account.

-If you’re clueless about where to start to hire a fiduciary advisor.
-These type of advisors choose your investments without any conflict of interest.
+If you need help with where to start, hire a fiduciary advisor.
+These types of advisors choose your investments without any conflict of interest.

 The easiest option is to let a robo-advisor handle all your money.

-As your money earns interest your initial portfolio’s ratio split will be off.
+A robo-advisor chooses your best investment options and manages your portfolio.
+Your initial portfolio’s ratio split will be off as your money earns interest.
 This is because your money will grow more in different ETFs/Index funds.
-A robo-advisor chooses your best investment options and manages your portfolio.

 Some of the best robo-advisors include: